BWibo/3dcitydb-mkdocs/docs/3dcitydb/index.md

 An exporter for visualization formats like KML, COLLADA, glTF (as was included in the `3DCityDB-Importer-Exporter`) is not available yet.
-However, we are already working on a tool to export visualization data in the form of OGC 3DTiles.
-For that purpose we are currently customizing the third-party Open Source tool [pg2b3dm](https://github.com/Geodan/pg2b3dm) developed by Bert Temme to directly work on the 3DCityDB V5.
+However, we are already working on a tool to export visualization data in the form of OGC `3DTiles`.
+For that purpose we are currently customizing the third-party Open Source tool [pg2b3dm](https://github.com/Geodan/pg2b3dm){target="blank"} developed by Bert Temme to directly work on the 3DCityDB v5.
 The tool will be provided as a customized Docker container, too.

 Note, that `3DCityDB v4` and its tools remain functioning and are still available.
+They will be maintained at least for the next 1-2 years to give users enough time to migrate to the new version.
-If you are interested in using the previous version and its tools, please refer to the old package (3DCityDB v4 suite)[https://github.com/3dcitydb/3dcitydb-suite].
-The documentation of the 3DCityDB v4 suite is still [available here](https://3dcitydb-docs.readthedocs.io/en/latest/).
+If you are (interested in) using the previous version and its tools, please refer to the old package [3DCityDB v4 suite](https://github.com/3dcitydb/3dcitydb-suite){target="blank"}.
+The documentation of the 3DCityDB v4 suite is still [available here](https://3dcitydb-docs.readthedocs.io/en/latest/){target="blank"}.

 ## Who is using the 3D City Database?